vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 honey 965.
 Varadarāja, author of 'yavabāra

-Vasus, eight 368. nirnaya, a work of authority on lindu
+Vasus, eight 368. nirṇaya, a work of authority on lindu

 Vālāpi, perished when attacking Law in Madras 246, 545, 731.